 VCU Health Pauley Heart Center: Valve (804) 628-4327

-The VCU Medical Center is one of the few hospitals in Central Virginia to offer a new method of aortic valve replacement that helps patients with severe aortic stenosis to feel better and live longer.
-Transcatheter Aortic Valve Replacement (TAVR) is a minimally invasive procedure that has recently been approved by the Food and Drug Administration and is helpful for older patients with multiple illnesses who cannot undergo open-heart surgery or are at extremely high risk.
+In the past, treatment options have been limited for higher risk patients.
+But at Pauley Heart Center, there’s hope: we are one of the only hospitals in Central Virginia to offer an advanced method of aortic valve replacement that helps patients with severe aortic stenosis to feel better and live longer.
+TAVR is a minimally invasive procedure that is helpful for older patients with multiple illnesses who cannot undergo open-heart surgery, or for those who are at extremely high risk.

 Patients are now being evaluated in the VCU Health Pauley Heart Valve Center currently located in the third floor of the Ambulatory Care Center, 417 N. 11th Street, on the MCV Campus in downtown Richmond.

 To discuss any potential candidates or schedule an outpatient referral, call (804) 628-4327.